 The essay is between 5 and 16 pages long.
 The student first submits a topic for approval.
 The student may then submit a draft version of the essay before the deadline so as to get feedback.
-The final version of the essay is due during final exams.
-More details on the essay are provided in class and on MyUni.
+The final version of the essay is due by 4 November 2016.
+More details on the essay are provided in class.

-SubmissionThe final version of the essay is due during the final exams period - see MyUni.
+SubmissionThe final version of the essay is due by 4 November 2016.

 Grades for your performance in this course will be awarded in accordance with the following scheme: